Things to do in the Isle of Man

 I’ve been lucky enough to see the night sky at various locations all over the world.
 And honestly, the Isle of Man is up there as one of the best.

-On a clear night, at one of the 26 dark sky sites on the island, you can easily spot the milky way and various other astronomical sights that light up the sky like glitter.
+On a clear night, at one of the 26 dark sky sites on the island, you can easily spot the milky way and various other astronomical sights.

 Another of my favourite things to do in the Isle on Man is to explore the Islands various forests and plantations.
-With staggering pine trees and other jaw-dropping tree species, some locations look like they belong in Canada.
-It will blow your mind.
+With staggering pine trees, some locations look like they belong in Canada.

-Places such as Tholt-Y-Will, Archallagan, and Ballaugh Plantation provide some incredible exploration and foraging opportunities.
-Not to mention being a hotspot for photographers looking to capture the natural beauty that such places offer.
+Places like Tholt-Y-Will, Archallagan, and Ballaugh Plantation provide some incredible exploration and foraging opportunities.
+Not to mention being a hotspot for photographers.

-Instead of being trapped in a boring warehouse or barn, Laser Mayhem is based out in the forest.
-It’s all operated by ex-soldiers, so you know you’re going to get an adrenaline-pumping and action-packed game.
+Forget being trapped in a warehouse or barn, Laser Mayhem is played out in the forest.
+It’s operated by ex-soldiers, so you know you’re in for an adrenaline-pumping, action-packed game.

 Laser Mayhem is operating every weekend on both Saturday’s and Sundays throughout the year.
 It’s suitable for everybody and anybody so long as your 6 years plus.